 Interest rates are also vitally important.
 Low mortgage interest rates can fuel demand, which can increase home prices in many areas.
 Conversely, a rise in mortgage rates can have a cooling effect on buyer demand.

 The correlation between the housing markets and the rest of the economy can be surprising at times.
-During the initial stages of the pandemic, when economic indicators were showing signs of trouble, the nation saw a giant rise in home prices.
-This was particularly true in rural and suburban areas as urban dwellers sought more room and fewer crowds.
+For instance, during the initial stages of the pandemic, when economic indicators were showing signs of trouble, the nation saw a giant rise in home prices.
+This was particularly true in rural and suburban areas as urban dwellers sought more space and fewer crowds.

 Recommended: How Rising Inflation Affects Mortgage Interest Rates